 Portugal Digital Nomad Visa Types

-Here are some of the key advantages of the Digital Nomad Visa in Portugal:
+Here are some of the key advantages of Digital Nomad Visas in Portugal:

-With this residency visa, you can live in Portugal legally for a specific duration, typically up to one year.
+With this temporary stay visa, you can live in Portugal legally for a specific duration, typically up to one year.
 For comparison, the tourist visa (Schengen visa) allows you to stay in the country for 90 days every three months.

-Portugal is a part of the Schengen area.
-Holders of the Portugal Digital Nomad Visa can travel visa free to other state members of the European Union.
+Portugal is a part of the Schengen Area.
+Digital Nomad Visa holders can travel visa free to other state members of the European Union.

 Holders of the Portuguese Digital Nomad Visa have access to public services in Portugal, including healthcare, education, and other social benefits.

 After five years of legal residence in Portugal, digital nomads can apply for permanent residence and Portuguese citizenship.
-Please note that to become a Portuguese citizen, you must pass a basic Portuguese language test (A2 level).
+Please note that you must pass a basic Portuguese language test (A2 level) to become a Portuguese citizen.

-This visa allows for family reunification.
-This means that Portugal Digital Nomad Visa applicants can bring family members, such as the spouse or dependent child, to live in Portugal with them.
+The long-stay version of the visa allows for family reunification.
+Portugal Digital Nomad Visa applicants can bring family members, such as the spouse or dependent child, to live in Portugal with them.

 Portugal Digital Nomad Visa Eligibility Criteria